IMMM-SFA/Turner_and_Voisin_2022_ERL/README.md

 # Turner_and_Voisin_2022_ERL

 ### Contents
-*REFS/*                   directory containing .bib files from Web of Science search (below).
+- /REFS---directory containing .bib files from Web of Science search (below).
-*journal_reports.csv*     metadata on journals.
+- journal_reports.csv---metadata on journals.
-*reference filteriung.R*  R script for screening references to final list.
+- reference filteriung.R---R script for screening references to final list.